 The upcoming LCLS-II(-HE) will increase the shot rate from 120 pulses per second to 100 thousand or even up to 1 million pulses per second.
 At these rates, the transfer of raw data, even to local storage farms, is unreasonable if not impossible.
 The development of ultra-low latency, high-throughput Edge Machine Learning (EdgeML) for use in the LCLS-II Data Reduction Pipeline (DRP) will focus on deploying trained inference networks to FPGAs that are near or ideally directly in the detector electronics.
 These inference networks will partially analyze the continuous stream of data, generating veto and categorization meta-data that serves as on-the-fly analysis control switches for later stage analysis before it is sent to the local storage farm.

-We are using two internally driven R&D projects as exemplars of the EdgeML paradigm: the 2d-TimeTool project which is targeting a spctrogram x-ray/optical relative delay measurement with sub-fs precision and the CookieBox angle resolved electron detector project which is targeting the attosecond scale recovery of x-ray pulse shapes as well as angle resolved photo-electron and Auger electron spectroscopy.
-Both use case example are targeting data ingetstion rates in the 50 GB/s - 1 TB/s range.
+We are using two internally driven R&D projects as exemplars of the EdgeML paradigm: the 2d-TimeTool project which is targeting a spectrogram x-ray/optical relative delay measurement with sub-fs precision and the CookieBox angle resolved electron detector project which is targeting the attosecond scale recovery of x-ray pulse shapes as well as angle resolved photo-electron and Auger electron spectroscopy.
+Both use case examples are targeting data ingestion rates in the 50 GB/s - 1 TB/s range.

-In the hard x-ray regime, many 10s of MPix detectors report the scattered x-ray photons.
-Here zeros suprssion is a a must, but if diffraction peaks can be more intelligently identified and calssified, the subsequent analysis can handle much higher throuput and even use accumulation statistics to decide if image buffers should be aggregated or stored as individual anomalies.
+In the hard x-ray regime, detectors with 10s of megapixels collect scattered x-ray photons.
+If diffraction peaks can be intelligently identified and classified, the subsequent analysis can handle much higher throughput and even use accumulation statistics to decide if image buffers should be aggregated or stored as individual anomalies.